flagpolejs/flagpole/docs/iresponse.md

 context.assert(context.response.headers).contains("session");
 ```

-### isBrowser: boolean

-Is this current response the result of a browser (Puppetteer) scenario?
-Versus a more stanard HTTP request-response.

 ### jsonBody: iValue

 The JSON body of the response.
 If the response body was not in a valid JSON format this will be a null value.